 Globally Synchronous, Locally Asynchronous: Everyone choose what and when and where to do it, but we do have specific moments in which everyone show and tells.
 The moon is an indisputable world-wide progress bar is up in the night sky.
 You can use this to align your hack-with other people, wherever they are, without ever needing to set a dates again.

-You can find and join projects that match your vision of the future, and help them out how only you can.
+You can use the asynchronous forum to find and join projects that match your vision of the future, and help them out how only you can.
 You don't need to ask permissions, just pick up anything and use your skills to improve on the works of others, when existing contributors recognise your contributions by accepting a pull request, you will automatically be part of the team!

 Do you have a great idea or project yourself?
 Then just propose it and keep your eyes open for people who are willing to hack-along with you!